The Riehl Lab @ Princeton University

 Office: Guyot 419

-Bre joined the Riehl lab in 2021 after receiving a B.S. from Villanova University and conducting subsequent field research on Black-capped and Carolina Chickadees in the Curry lab.
-Bre is interested in the evolution of social behavior and cognition, especially personality, social networks, and problem-solving.
-Bre's research is motivated by the desire to understand animal behavior in natural social contexts and in the wild.
+Bre joined the Riehl lab in 2021 after receiving a B.S. from Villanova University and subsequently conducting field work on Black-capped and Carolina Chickadees in the Curry lab.
+Bre's Ph.D. work focuses on breeding behavior and conservation of Black Vultures (Coragyps atratus) in Pennsylvania, in collaboration with Hawk Mountain.

 Picture